jgkym/jgkym.github.io/content/notes/Slugs in Web Development.md

 tags:
   - web-dev
 ---
-### TL;DR
+>[!tldr]
-A Slug is the unique, human-readable part of a web address that comes after the domain name, making each page distinctly identifiable.
+>Slug is the unique, human-readable part of a web address that comes after the domain name, making each page distinctly identifiable.

 ### What's Slug?
-+ Imagine a slug as the "nickname" for a specific page on a websit.
++ Imagine a slug as the "nickname" for a specific page on a website.
 It's the unique part of a URL that helps you understand what the page is about at a glance.
 + You'll usually find it right after your domain name, like in `example.com/your-page-name`.
 Here, `your-page-name` is the slug.
 + While slugs often mirror the page's title, they don't have to.
 They just need to be unique for that particular website.